 That change itself, in all its forms, is what we fear the most.

 It’s one of the paradoxes of Buddhism that reflecting on the uncertainty of life, the possibility of things falling apart at any minute, is seen as a path to happiness and peace of mind.

-Geshe Tsulga began by saying how we thought this building would be up forever, none of us imagined that it would collapse, not today, not in a hundred years, not ever!
+Geshe Tsulga began his talk by saying how we thought this building would be up forever, how none of us imagined that it would collapse, not today, not in a hundred years, not ever!
 And yet it fell yesterday, and many people died inside, and this is something awful for the world today.
-We can open our hearts to those who are suffering and to the fear we’re all experiencing.
+We can open our hearts to those who are suffering and to the fear that we’re all experiencing.
 But fundamentally, this is an important lesson in impermanence, that things are always changing and our ingrained illusion that things are stable and unchanging is false.

 This is a horrible event, he said, but the good we can learn from it is to try and become aware of impermanence, the constant change of reality.
 To rehearse thinking about change daily, so that we become more attuned to the fragility of life, to give our lives clear purpose and urgency.
 We could have been in that building yesterday.
 And we could die tomorrow.
 So how do we want to live our lives today?
 Are the things we chase after and the ways we spend our time truly the most meaningful?
-What’s the most valuable thing we could be doing right now?
+What’s the most valuable thing that we could be doing right now?

 You can take the rest of this discussion and next week’s meditation as an experiment or an invitation to see whether this way of thinking helps your mind as it’s supposed to.
-See if reflecting on change in all its forms helps you to accept reality as it is, to be more relaxed and present, and to be a force for positive change with the people and events around you.
+See if reflecting on change in all its forms helps you to accept reality as it is, to be more relaxed and present, and to be a force for positive change with the people and the events around you.